mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing/docathon-2021.md

 ## What's a "valid" contribution?

-A valid contribution is one that isn't done just for the sake of submitting a PR, but that fixes an error, improves, or adds value to our documentation.
-While there are no penalties for submitting invalid Docathon PRs, if you're not sure how to contribute rather come and ask us - we're more than happy to help get you started.
+A valid contribution is one that isn't done just for the sake of submitting a PR, but one that fixes an error, improves existing content, or adds value to our product documentation.
+While there are no penalties for submitting invalid Docathon PRs, if you're not sure how to contribute, please ask us how to get involved - we're more than happy to help get you started.